dimension-drifter/Movie-Recommendation/README.md

   - A single scalar value representing the predicted rating.

-### Interactive Filtering
-Users can:
-- Select genres to narrow down recommendations.
-- Define a range of release years to focus on movies from a specific time period.

 ### Recommendations
 The app generates a list of top recommendations based on predicted ratings, providing the following details for each movie:
 - Title